 Blueprint SD is a proactive effort to create an equitable and sustainable framework for growth to support current and future San Diegans.
-Blueprint SD is using the best available data to identify areas for more homes and jobs that are connected to convenient and affordable options to walk, bike, and ride transit to meet daily needs, such as going to work, school, or the grocery store.
+Blueprint SD identifies areas for more homes and jobs that are connected to convenient and affordable options to walk, bike, and ride transit to meet daily needs, such as going to work, school, or the grocery store.
 This approach helps meet the needs of our growing city while making progress towards our climate goals.
-This updated strategy (or “blueprint”) for growth will be used to refresh the General Plan.
+This updated strategy (or “blueprint”) for growth was used to refresh the General Plan.

 Project Updates